NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 	// is oriented to three.js' +Y up direction.
 Valid values are positive or negative x, y, or z.
 	up: '+z',

-	// Whether or not to recenter the tile set.
+	// Whether or not to recenter the tileset.
 	recenter: true,
 }
 ```